ascarter/dotfiles-legacy/README.md

 * `themes` - various theme files
 * `zsh` - `${ZDOTDIR}` with zsh configuration

 An optional init script for each platform is available to install useful packages.
 Requirements are listed for each platform if the init script is not used.
+An install script to install development tools is available as well.

 ## Unix

 The dotfiles configuration works for macOS and Ubuntu Linux including WSL.
+It is untested with other Linux distributions but should be adaptable generally.

 ### Requirements